Blogging Resources

 Blog Platform

 I have used two different blog platforms over the years and it really depends on what kind of website you want.
-I personally use Blogger for a club I belong to because we just need a very basic website with little cost.
-But, Blogger is very limited to what you can put on it.
+I personally use Blogger for a club I belong to because we just need a very basic website at a low cost.
+But, Blogger is very limited in what you can put on it.
 I do visit very large bloggers who still use Blogger though.
 My main concern is, you can’t backup Blogger and you are at the mercy of Google since they own Blogger.

-I highly suggest and use WordPress.org as a blog platform for anyone who is wanting to do so much more with design and to be able to use plugins, have a shopping cart, ease of design, etc.
+I highly suggest and use WordPress.org as a blog platform for anyone who wants to do so much more with design and to be able to use plugins, have a shopping cart, ease of design, etc.

 Web Hosting

-Recently, I changed over to Name Hero web hosting and love it.
+Recently, I changed over to Iridium Hosting web hosting and love it.
 They have really quick customer support.
 They transferred my WordPress site very quickly with no downtime.

 Domains